pointcache/Unity3d-BeastConsole/README.md

 }

 ```

-You should unregister commands and variables when done with an object.
+Manual method requires you to unregister commands and variables when done with an object.

 See Example folder for more examples.

-#TODO:
+# TODO:
  check Projects page